 The Contractor and Contractor’s processing environment containing Confidential State Data must adhere to NIST 800-53r5 and 800-53A standards, or the latest version, in their environment.

-The Contractor shall coordinate with the State to implement the FBI Rap Back program upon legislative approval.
+The Contractor shall coordinate with the State to implement the FBI Rap Back program upon legislative approval, subject to mutual agreement on the terms thereof.

 Data Lists